How Tropical Hawaii Keeps Its Beaches Clean

 Reducing the Great Pacific Garbage Patch

-Near to Hawaii is the Great Pacific Garbage Patch, a swirling current of rubbish that is apparently the size of Texas.
+Near to Hawaii, this is a swirling current of rubbish that is apparently the size of Texas.
 Hawaii’s island accumulate a lot of marine debris from the north side, including thousands of pounds of plastic, fishing gear and consumer litter that wash up on the windward coasts.

 Despite Hawaii’s best efforts, Kamilo Beach on Big Island is one of the most littered areas on earth, due to ocean currents washing up plastic waste.
 Locals say it’s not unusual to see the ocean filled with confetti-like plastic pieces’, and someone once came across hundreds of coat hangers in one go.